FoxGroo diapers review

 Absorbency depends on your baby.
 My son is very well hydrated and this insert, or any in this style other for that matter, is not absorbent enough for him.
 I need two of these inserts or a natural fiber booster like cotton or hemp.

 These diapers are performing well and I have had no defects with wash and wear.
 You can get 4 diapers shipped from Amazon for $22.99 which works out to $5.75 per diaper but they have a much larger selection on the Foxgroo website.
+You can save 10% off code: HZBWSHSA off of your entire order (Minimum purchase of $10.00) with the code.
 Even if you need a booster, at that price you could use anything really.
 An old folded up wash cloth, a piece of a worn t-shirt or a $6-$8 booster from a cloth diaper store.
 You could even just use two of the company’s inserts together.

 No, these are not Alva Baby Diapers.